arjunrajlaboratory/ClonoCluster_paper/README.md

       11. `Figure_S6.pdf` - from `Fig4.R` output

+      12. `Dataset_table.pdf` - Pdf of Table 1, datasets used in the study

 ## Walkthrough

 The entire analysis may be rerun from the package directory with `source("Run_full_analysis.R")`.
 You may also run portions of the analysis following the walkthrough below: